Top 10 Vulnerability Management Metrics for Effective Reporting

 - Risk-based decision making: Technical findings translated into executive reports so business leaders can make more informed decisions and ensure long-term effectiveness.

-- Audit readiness: Consistent vulnerability management reporting supports compliance with standards like ISO 27001, NIST and PCI-DSS.
+- Audit readiness: Consistent vulnerability management reporting supports compliance with standards such as ISO 27001, NIST and PCI-DSS.

 - Continuous improvement: Trends in recurrence rate, patch saturation and time to validate remediation help fine-tune operational processes.